-From Table 3, the result indicated students perceived learning English via this project is

-Published by European Centre for Research Training and Development UK (www.eajournals.org) motivating (M=4.70).
-Students also reported that this project helped them not afraid to speak English in general (M=4.46), and also less anxious in making oral presentations (M=4.12).
-Overall, students became more confident in speaking English (M=4.56).
-However, students did perceive their first language overrides the target language from time to time and thus, the relatively lower mean score (M=3.54) is shown, indicating students still experience strong L1 transfer while partaking the drama activities.
-Since the syntax between Chinese and English is quite different, students are bound to make linguistic errors in their work.
+From Table 3, the result indicated students perceived learning English via this project is motivating (M=4.69).
+Students also reported that this project has helped them not afraid to speak English in general (M=4.43), and also less anxious in making oral presentations (M=4.14).
+Overall, students became more confident in speaking English (M=4.51).
+However, students still perceive their first language overrides the target language from time to time and thus, the relative lower mean score (M=3.74) is shown, indicating students still experience strong L1 transfer while partaking the drama activities.
 It is thus suggested some "focus-on-form", rather than "focus-on-forms" activities can be conducted to "draw students' attention to linguistic elements as they arise incidentally in lessons whose overriding focus is on meaning or communication" (Long, pp.45-46).
-This would help solve students' linguistic problems as well as make aware of the differences in the structure and pragmatic aspects between two languages.
+This will help solve students' linguistic problems as well as make aware of the differences in the structure and pragmatic aspects between two languages.
 Some studies have revealed that students experience highest level of anxiety as a result of speaking a foreign language (Price, 1991; Hewitt & Stepheson, 2012).
 In incorporating creative drama to alleviate foreign language anxiety, Sağlamel and Kayaoğlu (2013) found positive feedback from learners in gaining confidence, overcoming stage fright, and fear in speaking English.
-In line with Sağlamel and Kayaoğlu's study, this study further confirmed the usefulness of employing drama-based projects to help learners overcome anxiety and enhance confidence.
-As nearly all students found this project interesting and motivating, a non-threatening situation for language production was created.
-The enacting of drama play in this project thus allowed students involved in "a total physical, mental, and emotional activity" (Banerjee, 2014, p.82) which helped them come out of their inhibition, overcome their fear, and boost their confidence in foreign language learning.
+In line with Sağlamel and Kayaoğlu's study, this study further confirmed the usefulness of employing a dramabased project to help learners overcome anxiety and enhance confidence.
+As nearly all students found this project fun and motivating, a non-threatening situation for language production has been created.
+The enacting of drama play in this project has allowed students involved in "a total physical, mental, and emotional activity" (Banerjee, 2014, p.82) which help them come out of their inhibition, overcome their fear, and boost their confidence in foreign language learning.